CariLT01/teamsplus-extension/teamsplus-docs/docs/customization/themes.md

 # Themes

-Themes do what you think they do.
-They group colors, fonts, details, twemoji, ... into a single group.
-They also allow you to publish your settings on to the store.
+Themes do what you would expect: they group colors, fonts, details, Twemoji, and other settings into a single package.
+Themes also allow you to publish your settings to the store.

 !!! bug
     Themes are currently partially broken.
-Potential issues include
+Potential issues include:

-    - When adding another theme (either through exporting or installing themes from the store), it may override an existing theme.
-For this reason, **please keep a backup of your themes** either on the TeamsPlus website or on your own PC.
+    - Adding another theme (via import or installing from the store) may override an existing theme. **Always keep a backup** of your themes, either on the TeamsPlus website or on your PC.
-    - Themes may not always apply correctly
+    - Themes may not always apply correctly.

 !!! note
-    When you edit settings by clicking the "Edit current settings" button, you are not actually editing the theme that is currently in use.
-Instead, you are editing your current settings, which is most likely a copy of the theme you loaded.
+    When you edit settings by clicking the **Edit Current Settings** button, you are not editing the theme currently in use.
+Instead, you are editing your current settings, which is likely a copy of the theme you loaded.

-## The store
+## The Store

-You can explore themes created by other users on the platform (probably only one lol).
+You can explore themes created by other users on the platform (currently, there may only be a few).

 !!! bug
-    Installing a theme might override an existing theme in your browser because of the bug mentionned at the beginning.
+    Installing a theme may override an existing theme in your browser due to the bug mentioned above.

+!!! note
-You must login to star themes.
+    You must be logged in to star themes.